Premium Savings: How Much Do You Save?

 Lower-value vehicles (under $15,000): A $1,000 deductible on a $10,000 car means you'd only receive $9,000 after a total loss.
 If your car is worth $8,000, a $1,000 deductible doesn't make sense.
 Consider $500 or dropping comprehensive/collision entirely.

+I've seen this happen too many times.
 New vs. used: Financed or leased vehicles require comprehensive and collision coverage.
 Since you must carry coverage anyway, optimizing the deductible for premium savings makes sense—often pointing toward $1,000.

 Geographic and Environmental Factors